equinor/ert/docs/rst/manual/reference/configuration/keywords.rst

 	::

-		RSH_COMMAND /usr/bin/ssh
+		QUEUE_OPTION RSH RSH_COMMAND /usr/bin/ssh

 .. _max_running_rsh:
-.. topic:: MAX_RUNNING_RSH
+.. topic:: MAX_RUNNING

-	The keyword MAX_RUNNING_RSH controls the maximum number of simultaneous jobs running when using the RSH option in QUEUE_SYSTEM.
-If MAX_RUNNING_RSH exceeds the total capacity defined in RSH_HOST, it will automatically be truncated to that capacity.
+	The queue option keyword MAX_RUNNING controls the maximum number of simultaneous jobs running when (in this case) using the RSH option in QUEUE_SYSTEM.
+If MAX_RUNNING exceeds the total capacity defined in RSH_HOST, it will automatically be truncated to that capacity.

 	*Example:*

 	::

+		QUEUE_SYSTEM RSH
 		-- No more than 10 simultaneous jobs
 		-- running via RSH.
-		MAX_RUNNING_RSH 10
+		QUEUE_OPTION RSH MAX_RUNNING 10